Tamie13/Alert-Attacking-Project/README.md

 <img src="https://github.com/Tamie13/Blue-Team-Summary-of-Operations/blob/main/Final%20Project%20Image%20Folder/CPU%20Usage%20Monitor%20Alert.png" width="650" height="600">

+**Vulnerability 3**
--  **Vulnerability 3** *Malicious software or program running taking up resources
+-  *Malicious software or program running taking up resources

-    -  Patch:
-    -  Why It Works:
+**Patch:**
+-  *Harden WordPress against Malware*
+    -  - Invest in or update Antivirus Software
+    -  - Leave shared hosting and consider cloud based service or other affordable options
+    -  - Use Host Based and Network Based Intrusion Detection systems

+-  Why It Works:  The job of anti-virus software is to detect, remove and prevent the use of malicious software or other threats against computers.
+Utilizing both HIDS and NIDS to protect your system is a solid security regiment.
+They work together and provide real-time data packets for monitoring/setting alerts, make it easier to identify patterns that alerts might miss via a real-time detection system.
+Early detection means more ability to stop malicious software or programs from hijacking your system.